Akash9889/SpacEx/README.md

 -presentational component only displaying data received from  LaunchPad.js.
 -useRef is used to observe the last component for infinte scroll.

+=>ContextProvider.js
+- render App component as a children and passing all teh state vales and functions
+- contains all the api call management using a useEffect hook.
+- debouncing is used to control the multiple api calls inside useEffect.
+- maintain state of the whole app

 =>Basic UI tests are done.
 =>Apart from inbuilt Jest through create-react-app, for testing enzyme, jest-enzyme, react-test-rendered, enzyme-adapter-react-16 packages used.
 =>setupTests.js consit of basis test setup for enzyme.

+=>scope of improvement
+-should include a clear filter option
+-buttons selected state should be maintained